pramonettivega/getting_started_ndp/getting_started.md

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-12%20125934.png?raw=true">

 Data location is facilitated through the incorporation of a search engine.
-As a starting point, we can type *Unifor* into the search engine, corresponding to the data utilized for the demonstration project.
-Once the dataset is identified, clicking on View More provides access to the following information:
+As a starting point, we can type *Uniform Fuels* into the search engine, corresponding to the data utilized for the demonstration project.
+Once the dataset is identified, clicking on *View More* will open a window with the following information:

 - A comprehensive description detailing the content of the dataset.
 - A list of all supplementary files along with metadata information.